benbell95/heather_age/README.md

 ```

 Heather plant mortality data is also available in the .csv file "exp_mortality.csv" which you can download and add to your project folder.

+Alternatively, download the code for a local copy.

 ## Example